 - Work projects rarely start from scratch

-Because of this, my programming journey started from step 1 and jumped to 4 while completely skipping over 2 and 3.
+Because of this, my programming journey started from step 1 and jumped to 5 while completely skipping over all the other steps.
 My thinking process was to get a portfolio going as soon as possible to get the ball rolling.
 I had several ideas for projects that I was excited about so it was just a matter of building them.

 Mistakes of purely project-based learning:

-To compensate for skipping 2 and 3, I would google everything and use python tutor for debugging.
+To compensate for skipping steps 2, 3 and 4, I would google everything and use python tutor for debugging.
 It does work!
 But you are a much worse programmer.
 I did something similar when volunteering for a Java project.
 I didn't know how to code but I would try a bunch of different things and google like crazy.
 Could I technically implement CRUD functionalities in Java?
 Yes.
 Did it take me twice as long?
 Honestly, probably three or 4 times as long.
 I confused frustration with learning.

 Around that time I started looking at beginner friendly open source projects, but I couldn't understand the issues themselves or the communication happening between the developers.
 When I pulled their code, I thought I was quick in figuring out the objective but really, I should have been faster.
 Even when I did understand and had an idea of what to implement, I didn't know anything about best practices/efficient code so I figured I would slow down the project.
 No worries, I thought.
 I have my own projects to work on anyways.

 After a year of pure project-based learning, I realized I couldn't actually code.
 Sure I had a portfolio going the quality of my code was terrible.
 I didn't know anything about best practices and my fundamentals were mediocre at best.
 In January of 2021, I spent 3 months on steps 2, 3 and 4, and looked back embarrassingly at one of my "grand" projects and realized it's all procedural programming rather than my attempt at the time to implement functional programming.